John M. Watson Sr.: Life and career

 Upon returning from the road, he worked at Manley High School as the band director.
-Manley had been an upper grade center that was becoming a high school.
 Watson started the band from scratch, and turned it into one of the most successful high school bands in Chicago.
-He was one of the most popular teachers at Manley.
 In 1982 he left Manley and went to Hirsch High School as the band director.
-He retired in 1996.
-Of course he continued to perform around Chicago, first with bassist Cleveland Eaton, a longtime colleague who had since left the Ramsey Lewis trio.
-His roster of acts he has played with is a veritable who's who in jazz music and includes Von Freeman, Franz Jackson, the Ellington Dynasty, Sonny Stitt, Ella Fitzgerald, Joe Williams, and many others.

-In 1987 Watson was asked to audition for a lottery commercial in Chicago.
-He got the job, and the commercial was voted as the most popular in Chicago.
-This began his acting career.
+In 1987 Watson appeared in a lottery commercial in Chicago which launched his acting career.
 Later that year, he took a role as Cutler, the bandleader in Ma Rainey's Black Bottom.
 The play became the highest grossing play in Chicago that year, and featured a young Harry Lennix.
 He had several theater roles over the years, including Two Train's Running, I'm Not Rappaport, and the Lion and the Jewel.
 He was also in the Steppenwolf Theater production of One Flew Over the Cuckoo's Nest, which starred Gary Sinise.
 After a successful run at the Steppenwolf, the play ran for nine months on Broadway, and six months in London.
 Watson also was a Joseph Jefferson Award Winner for his work as Musical Director of Duke Ellington's Play "Jump for Joy" which had a successful run at the Royal George Theater.

 Watson's first movie role was as Harold Monroe in the 1990 movie Opportunity Knocks starring Dana Carvey.
 He had 13 movies to his credit, including key roles as Bones Roosevelt in The Fugitive, the Bartender in Groundhog Day, and Uncle Pete in Soul Food.
 He also made television appearances in The Untouchables and Early Edition, and appeared in numerous television and radio commercials.

+He retired in 1996, but continued to perform around Chicago.
 Watson died on September 7, 2006, of non-Hodgkin lymphoma.